 Done thoroughly and methodically, I would gain important insights for future assignments, earn an adjusted grade, and establish a precedent with a clear request for extremely detailed margin notes about any critiques that might negatively affect my grade (or we’d be meeting again at 6:45am).

-There is little point in entering the boxing ring if you don’t intend to win.
 This means preparing, strategizing, and rehearsing the process and outcome.
 This also substantially minimizes emotional overreactions from either side and increases the odds of a satisfying outcome.

 Some things are most certainly worthy of taking a stand, so don’t be afraid to voice your reasoning and solution when it matters.
 But if you choose to go to battle do it right or don’t do it all.